-Founded by the Camden County Board of Chosen Freeholders in 1997, the Camden County Animal Shelter (CCAS) has been fighting to reduce the overwhelming stray/unwanted animal population in its county.
-CCAS is an open admissions shelter and takes in over 6,000 companion animals from 17 municipalities in Camden County every year.
-In 2004, the Animal Welfare Society of Camden County, which currently runs the Camden County Animal Shelter, took over the shelter's activities.
-CCAS now does three major things: provide shelter for stray/unwanted animals, find those animals loving homes, and provide low-cost spay/neuter services.
+Founded by the Camden County Board of Freeholders in 1997, the Camden County Animal Shelter (CCAS) has been fighting to reduce the overwhelming stray/unwanted animal population in its county.
+CCAS is an open admissions shelter and takes in over 5,000 companion animals from 18 municipalities in Camden County every year.
+The Animal Welfare Society of Camden County (AWSCC) has been operating Camden County Animal Shelter since 2004.

-In addition to taking in animals, CCAS holds a multitude of events every year in order to help those looking to adopt to find the animal of their dreams, be it an adoption event or a full-blown gala.
-Lastly, CCAS provides Camden County with low-cost spay and neutering options.
+In addition to taking in animals, CCAS holds a multitude of events every year in order to help those looking to adopt to find the animal of their dreams, be it an adoption event or a full-blown Pledge-A-Paw Dog Walk.
 By providing the service at such a cheap cost, CCAS hopes to reduce the number of stray/unwanted animals in the county.